GAGGIUINO/gaggiuino.github.io/docs/README.md

       * [5V/2A PSU](https://www.aliexpress.com/item/4001068579272.html)
       * [Plug Wires](https://www.aliexpress.com/item/1005001727355478.html)

+!> The linked spade connectors are cheap but may not provide secure crimps!
+If wires pull out of the connectors easily when crimped solder the wires in as shown in the crimping video on the Recommendations page.

 ### EXTENDED FUNCTIONALITY
 _Will enable pump control based on active pressure feedback, thies enables pressure and flow profiling as well as other functionality._